Lineups in Michigan result in misidentifications

-You think police and prosecutors are interested in justice…thing again.
-A new study says the ways line-ups are conducted throughout Michigan likely to result in misidentifications.
+If you think police and prosecutors are interested in justice, think again.
+A new study says the ways lineups are conducted throughout Michigan are likely to result in misidentifications.

 The study found witnesses using the sequential method were less likely to pick the innocents brought in to fill out the lineup.
 The theory is that witnesses using the sequential lineup will compare each person to the perpetrator in their memory, instead of comparing them to one another side-by-side to see which most resembles the criminal.

-Wells said the results confirmed many other laboratory experiments that have found sequential lineups to be more accurate.
+Wells said the results confirmed many other laboratory experiments that have found sequential lineups more accurate.
 But he said some police departments have been reluctant to change their practices, wondering if they would apply to real-life witnesses.
-The truth is that police and prosecutors don’t care if they convict the wrong person, they just want to complete cases and move on to others.
-They figure that they get the right person most of the time and the ends justify the means.
-It’s sickening but it’s true.
+The truth is police and prosecutors don’t care if they convict the wrong person.
+They just want to complete cases and move on to others.
+They figure that they get the right person most of the time, and the ends justify the means.
+It’s sickening, but it’s true.

-This study used actual witnesses who didn’t know they were part of a study, but were randomly assigned to use either the sequential or the simultaneous method.
-It was conducted at the police departments in Austin, Texas; Charlotte-Mecklenburg, N.C.; San Diego and Tucson, Ariz.
+This study used actual witnesses who didn’t know they were part of a study but were randomly assigned to use either the sequential or the simultaneous method.
+It was conducted at police departments in Austin, Texas; Charlotte-Mecklenburg, N.C.; San Diego and Tucson, Ariz.

 The witnesses were shown mug shots of one suspect with five “fillers,” or the known innocents.
-In the simultaneous lineups, the witnesses picked a filler 18 percent of the time, versus 12 percent for the sequential method.
+The witnesses picked a filler 18 percent of the time in the simultaneous lineups, versus 12 percent for the sequential method.
 Witnesses picked the suspect about a quarter of the time using both methods.

-Wells estimates that between 20 and 25 percent of 16,000 law enforcement agencies in the United States are using the sequential and double-blind procedures.
-I’m not aware of any law enforcement agency in Michigan that consistently uses the double-blind procedures.
+Wells estimates that between 20 and 25 percent of 16,000 law enforcement agencies in the United States use sequential and double-blind procedures.

-At Lewis & Dickstein, PLLC, the premier Michigan Criminal Defense Law Firm, we closely look at our cases where there are alleged eye-witnesses.
-While many defense lawyers just assume their clients are being untruthful when there is eye witness evidence, we understand that these procedures are severely flawed and misidentifications regularly occur.
-Even in those cases where our client desires to enter a plea, we understand that challenging an eye witness identification can result in a more beneficial plea bargain or a more lenient sentence.
+At LEWIS & DICKSTEIN, P.L.L.C., the premier Michigan criminal defense law firm, we closely examine our cases where there are alleged eyewitnesses.
+While many defense lawyers assume their clients are being untruthful when there is eyewitness evidence, we understand that these procedures are severely flawed.
+Lineups are likely to result in misidentifications.
+Even in those cases where our client desires to enter a plea, we understand that challenging an eyewitness identification can result in a more beneficial plea bargain or a more lenient sentence.